Skip to Content

 Vice President of Clinical Services

-Dottie Chambers, LPC
+Dottie Chambers, LPC, CPCS

 Clinical Director of Counseling Program - Macon

-Jeannie Powell, LPC
+Jeannie Powell, LPC, CPCS

 Director of Community Services - Macon